ThomasVestergaard/nats-streaming-csharp-client/README.md

 # NATS .NET C# Streaming Client
-This repository was originally copied from the official nats-streaming C# client repo here: https://github.com/nats-io/csharp-nats-streaming
+This repository was originally copied from the official nats-streaming C# client repo here: https://github.com/nats-io/csharp-nats-streaming as per commit id #b33cc19651e945ae6a6757dbeebcc411e05d3859.

 This repo was made because I needed to add stuff and there was no activity on the official project.
 Use this code at your own risk.

-NATS Streaming is an extremely performant, lightweight reliable streaming platform powered by [NATS](https://nats.io).

 [![License Apache 2.0](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)